The last few years have been among the most turbulant on record for small businesses.

 UK Business Growth Rates

-- Businesses with a business plan grew an average of 30% faster than those that didn’t
+- Companies with a business plan grew an average of 30% faster than those that didn’t

-- Businesses with a business plan were also 2x more likely to get investments or secure loans than those without.
+- Firms with a business plan were also 2x more likely to get investments or secure loans than those without.

 VAT & Tax Statistics

-- Total VAT receipts in the tax year ending March 2021 decreased by 22% from the previous tax year.
+- Total VAT receipts in the tax year ending March 2024 increased by 7% from the previous tax year (to £168 billion).

-- The Wholesale and Retail sector continued to be the largest contributor to net Home VAT liabilities.
+- The Wholesale and Retail sector continued to be the largest contributor to net Home VAT liabilities, contributing 32% of the total

 - Out of the 2.77 million VAT and/or PAYE businesses, only 59,000 operate from more than one site.